amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   an integer).
 The resulting region will have the dimensionality associated with the entities in the indicated set.

-  By defintition, "Labeled Set" region is applicable only to the unstructured version of Amanzi.
+  By definition, "Labeled Set" region is applicable only to the unstructured version of Amanzi.

   Currently, Amanzi-U only supports mesh files in the Exodus II format.